Jennifer Aniston Oscars: Actress Gets Emotional Mentioning Bill Paxton

 — Daily Express (@Daily_Express) February 27, 2017

 Aniston choked up during the sentimental segment as she recognized the recent passing of fellow actor Bill Paxton.
-Although mentioning Paxton before the montage may have been a strategic move to ensure that he was remembered at this year’s Oscars, alongside Carrie Fisher, Mary Tyler Moore and Debbie Reynolds, Jennifer Aniston’s emotional response seemed to be sincere.
+Although mentioning Paxton before the montage may have been a strategic move to ensure that he was remembered at this year’s Oscars, alongside Carrie Fisher, Mary Tyler Moore, and Debbie Reynolds, Jennifer Aniston’s emotional response seemed to be sincere.

 ” Each and every one was a cherished member of our Hollywood family, as was beloved actor and friend who left us just yesterday, Bill Paxton.
 All were loved…I’m sorry, and all will be missed.”